 Crawl space encapsulation is actually a complete system that includes crawl space drainage, sealing, and dehumidifying.
 During the encapsulation process, we first install a perimeter drainage system that feeds into one of our industry-leading sump pump systems.
 Water can be pumped out at the rate of approximately an olympic-sized swimming pool per hour—far more than would ever enter your house during a heavy rainstorm.
 We also connect a battery-operated sump pump to your drainage system so that your crawl space doesn’t flood if your home experiences a power outage.
 We then divert all water away from your home underground until the land slopes away from your home.

-Next, we cover the floor with a drainage matting before hermetically-sealing our patented CleanSpace, 20-mil, moisture- and puncture-resistant vapor barrier above both the drainage matting and up the walls.
+Next, we cover the floor with drainage matting before hermetically-sealing our patented CleanSpace, 20-mil, moisture- and puncture-resistant Atlanta crawl space vapor barrier above both the drainage matting and up the walls.
 Third, we seal off any crawl space doors and vents, as these can allow moisture and unregulated air to enter.
 Finally, we dehumidify and regulate the air with our industrial-grade air filtration and dehumidification system.
 The end result?
 Your home is COMPLETELY isolated from the harsh climates and precipitation of the earth, and your once damp, nasty, creepy crawl space is now fully protected from future harm.
 We back out CleanSpace encapsulation process with a lifetime, fully-transferable warranty, ensuring your crawl space remains permanently protected and your peace of mind intact.